Exemptions in Bankruptcy

-Are you feeling burdened by your debt and seeking a solution to improve your finances and put you on the right path for a financially successful future?
-Filing Chapter 7 or Chapter 13 bankruptcy might be the solution.
-The professionals at E. Orum Young Law are here to assist you and help you understand everything you need to know: from bankruptcy basics to bankruptcy exemptions, down to the filing process and even post-bankruptcy scenarios.
+Are you feeling burdened by your debt?
+In search of a solution to improve your finances and put you on the right path for a financially successful future?
+If so, filing Chapter 7 or Chapter 13 bankruptcy might be for you!
+Our legal professionals at E. Orum Young Law Offices are here to assist you and help you understand everything you need to know: from bankruptcy basics to bankruptcy exemptions, down to the filing process and even post-bankruptcy scenarios.

 Exempt Assets in Chapter 7 Bankruptcy

-Chapter 7 bankruptcy involves having a court-appointed trustee sell the assets of a debtor to pay off creditors.
+Chapter 7 bankruptcy involves having a court-appointed trustee sell your assets to pay off your creditors.
 The state separates assets into two categories: exempt and nonexempt.
-The individual must list all non-exempt assets for the trustee to appraise and sell.
+The debtor must list all non-exempt assets for the trustee to appraise and sell.
 Failure to do so can result in a court-issued search warrant.
 Exempt assets cannot be sold to pay debts no matter what they’re worth.
 By identifying exempt assets, an individual can clarify what possessions will remain after the bankruptcy process.

 Your home is one of your most valuable assets.
 And if you’re filing for bankruptcy, it’s understandable that you might be concerned about what will happen to it.
-The good news is that in Louisiana, residential property is one asset that is eligible for exemption.
+The good news is that in Louisiana, residential property is one asset eligible for bankruptcy exemption.

-Depending on the property valuation limit set in Louisiana, certain residential property including the land it rests on valued at up to $35,000 is exempt from bankruptcy in Louisiana.
+Depending on the property valuation limit set in Louisiana, certain residential property including the land it rests can be exempt from bankruptcy.
 The homestead exemption in Louisiana protects up to five acres of land if the home is in a town or up to 200 acres in a metropolitan area.
 Residents may be able to exempt the entire value of the home if obligations arise from a catastrophic injury or illness.
 Spouses cannot double the homestead exemption.

-When filing bankruptcy, there are a number of insurance benefits that are allowed for exemption.
-The most commonly exempt insurance benefits in Chapter 7 bankruptcy are life insurance benefits.
-Other benefits eligible for exemption include insurance benefits received as a result of natural disasters, health insurance benefits, accident insurance benefits, and fraternal benefit societies.
+When filing bankruptcy, there are a number of insurance benefits that are allowed for an exemption.
+The most commonly exempt insurance benefits in a Chapter 7 bankruptcy are life insurance benefits.
+Other benefits that are eligible for bankruptcy exemption include insurance benefits received as a result of natural disasters, health insurance benefits, accident insurance benefits, and fraternal benefit societies.

 Although Chapter 7 bankruptcy does require individuals to liquidate their assets to pay off their debts, there are certain personal items eligible for exemption.
-Personal property is exempt from sale in Chapter 7 bankruptcy include:
+Personal property exempt from sale in Chapter 7 bankruptcy includes:

 - One cow